Punk subculture: Interactions with other subcultures

 Some of the first hip hop MCs called themselves punk rockers, and some punk fashions have found their way into hip hop dress and vice versa.
 Malcolm McLaren played roles in introducing both punk and hip hop to the United Kingdom.
 Hip hop later influenced some punk and hardcore bands, such as the Beastie Boys, Hed PE, Blaggers I.T.A., Biohazard, E.Town Concrete, The Transplants, and Refused.
 Other rappers and hip-hop acts were influenced by the subcultures of crust punk and hardcore such as City Morgue.

 The skinhead subculture of the United Kingdom in the late 1960s – which had almost disappeared in the early 1970s – was revived in the late 1970s, partly because of the influence of punk rock, especially the Oi! punk subgenre.
 Conversely, ska and reggae, popular among traditionalist skinheads, has influenced several punk musicians.
 Punks and skinheads have had both antagonistic and friendly relationships, depending on the social circumstances, time period, and geographic location.

 The punk and heavy metal subcultures have shared some similarities since punk's inception.
 The early 1970s protopunk scene had an influence on the development of heavy metal.
 Alice Cooper was a forerunner of the fashion and music of both the punk and metal subcultures.
 Motörhead, since their first album release in 1977, have enjoyed continued popularity in the punk scene, and their now-deceased frontman Lemmy was a fan of punk rock.
-Genres such as metalcore, grindcore, and crossover thrash were greatly influenced by punk rock and heavy metal.
+Genres such as metalcore, grindcore, crossover thrash, riot grrl, and emo were greatly influenced by punk rock and heavy metal.
+Hardcore emerged as a response to the supposed commercialisation of early punk music.
+Most hardcore music was produced independently to reject the mainstream music industry.
+The emergence of hardcore resulted in the fused creation of many genres, such as metalcore, grindcore, and crossover thrash.
+Emo was inspired by punk, but added more emotional and lyrical themes.
+It is not considered to be as musically heavy as its punk predecessor.
 The new wave of British heavy metal influenced the UK 82-style of bands like Discharge, and hardcore was a primary influence on thrash metal bands such as Metallica and Slayer.
 The early 1990s grunge subculture was a fusion of punk anti-fashion ideals and metal-influenced guitar sounds.
 However, hardcore punk and grunge developed in part as reactions against the heavy metal music that was popular during the 1980s.